Peantoo/Formula1Exercise/README.md

 ## Visualization
 Line charts were used to visualize the actual and predicted lap times.
 The graph displayed a single continuous line, with actual values in blue and predicted values in orange, ensuring clarity and continuity.
+# Notes on Streamlit!
+## Bugs
+The app allows for the manual entry of data, but often when you click a cell, it doesn't take the first time.
+This is known and fixable, I just don't have time.
+Usually you can just click it and enter a value twice and it should work.

 ## Future Validation
 To further validate the model's performance, it can be applied to another race event and driver.
 This would test the model's generalizability and robustness across different race conditions and driver performances.